RiceD2KLab/SWiM/modeling/README.md

 # Modeling

-This directory contains scripts and tools for training and utilizing the segmentation models for the NASA Segmentation F24 project.
+This directory contains scripts for training and utilizing the segmentation models for the NASA Segmentation F24 project.

 ## Contents